cloudmesh/cloudmesh-cc/MANUAL.md

 The Cloudmesh Compute Cluster service allows you to execute analytical, computational workflows which run programs on remote compute resources.
-We specify not only a list of commands to be executed, but the commands can also have dependencies between each other expressed through a direct, cyclic graph.
-Here is an example workflow to be executed, portrayed by a graph of sequential nodes (jobs).
+We specify not only a list of tasks to be executed, but the tasks can also have dependencies between each other expressed through a direct, cyclic graph.
+Currently, we have predefined task types that can execute shell scripts, Python programs, and Python notebooks, all of which can be executed on local or remote compute resources.

+In Figure 1 we depict a simple example workflow to be executed where each task is executed sequentially.
+The status of the execution can be displayead as table or as graph.
+In Figure 1, we showcase how the graph changes its apparence over time.

 | Step 0             |  Step 1  | Step 2  | Step 3  |